On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Faster mixing decay in VD SBI

-The temporal evolution of the shocked bubble morphology is generally similar in different shock strengths~\citep{Bagabir2001Mach}.
-Here, the impact of shock with $Ma=2.4$ is particularly examined.
+The temporal evolution of the shocked cylindrical bubble morphology is generally similar for different shock strengths~\citep{Bagabir2001Mach}.
+Here, the impact of a shock with $Ma=2.4$ is particularly examined.
 For shock-related structures in VD SBI and PS SBI, canonical shock wave structures such as Mach stem (MS), reflected shock (RS), and triple points (TP) are observed in figure~\ref{fig: den-vor-VD}.
 As for the bubble deformation, the air jet (AJ) connects with the bubble's downstream edge, forming the bridge structures (Br), as reported in the shock-heavy bubble interaction \citep{tomkins2008experimental}.
 A trailing bubble (TB) is attached after the main vortex and gradually stirred, as illustrated by figures~\ref{fig: den-vor-VD}(c-d).
-Finally, the bubble forms into a vortex pair, as indicated by figures \ref{fig: den-vor-VD}(d) and \ref{fig: den-vor-VD}(e).
+Finally, the bubble turns into a vortex pair, as indicated by figures \ref{fig: den-vor-VD}(d) and \ref{fig: den-vor-VD}(e).
 The flow structures of PS and VD SBI are quite similar in general.

 It is noteworthy that the low-density region in VD SBI is closely related to the helium mass fraction $Y$.
-After the shock impact, the flow can be assumed as incompressible variable-density flow \citep{yu2020scaling}.
-Therefore, the mass fraction is only the function of density $Y=Y(\rho)$ \citep{weber2012turbulent}:
+After the shock impact, the flow can be assumed as incompressible variable-density flow.
+Therefore, the mass fraction is only a function of density $Y=Y(\rho)$ \citep{weber2012turbulent}:

 This equation shows that when mixing is happening, the bubble's density increases due to the stirring from the shocked ambient air with high density.
-The relation between mass fraction and density is the main characteristic of VD flows: mixing process changes the flow structures, i.e. density distribution.
-However, the density distribution in PS SBI can hardly be related to concentration and mixing process but is related to vortex formation since it follows the typical compressible vortex formation as studied by \citet{moore1987compressible}: low density at the vortex centre, as illustrated in figures~\ref{fig: den-vor-VD}(h-j).
-Moreover, we observe that the vortex structure grows more steadily in PS SBI than in VD SBI at $t=42\mu$s to $t=69.6\mu$s.
+The relation between mass fraction and density is the main characteristic of VD flows: the mixing process changes the flow structures, i.e. density distribution.
+However, the density distribution in PS SBI can hardly be related to concentration and mixing process but is related to vortex formation since it follows the typical compressible vortex formation as studied by \citet{moore1987compressible}: low density at the vortex centre, as illustrated in figure~\ref{fig: den-vor-VD}(h-j).